RobertoRiveraT/penguin_generator/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CC0 1.0 Universal License.
 See the [LICENSE](LICENSE) file for more details.

 Have fun creating penguin profile pictures on the web! 🎉